jason-c-daniels/Jcd.SRecord/docs/Jcd.SRecord.Extensions.CharExtensions.md

 ## CharExtensions Class

-A set of utility methods for interacting with <digit>char</digit>s.
+A set of utility methods for interacting with `char`s.

 ```csharp
 public static class CharExtensions